Who among the widows in the Bible do you know the stories?

 He had been told by the Holy Spirit that he would not die before he had seen the Messiah.
 So, when he saw Baby Jesus, he took Him into his arms and blessed Him (verses 26-28).

-He declared, “Behold, this Child is set for the fall and rising again of many in Israel; and for a sign which shall be spoken against; (yea, a sword shall pierce through thy own soul also,) that the thoughts of many hearts may be revealed” (Ellen White, Daughters of God 75.3)
+He declared, “Behold, this Child is set for the fall and rising again of many in Israel; and for a sign which shall be spoken against; (yea, a sword shall pierce through thy own soul also,) that the thoughts of many hearts may be revealed”3.

 He also prophesied that Jesus would be a “light for revelation to the Gentiles,” bringing honor to Israel (Luke 2:32, NIV).

 She “came in and confirmed Simeon’s testimony concerning Christ.”
-As he spoke, Anna’s face “lighted up with the glory of God” (Ellen White, Daughters of God 75.4).
+As he spoke, Anna’s face “lighted up with the glory of God”4.

 Thankful that she had been permitted to behold Christ, she testified of Him to all people who were looking forward to the redemption of Jerusalem (Luke 2:38).